kraflab/dsda-doom/docs/mapinfo.md

 ### Current Status

-You can enable MAPINFO parsing via the `-mapinfo` command line option.
-There is *very limited* support currently and crashing is possible.
+You can enable MAPINFO parsing via the `-debug_mapinfo` command line option.
+Support is currently experimental and various errors are present.

 ### Legend